-Rachel Cook Clutches Her Perky Bosom In Stunning, Close-Up Pool Snap
+Rachel Cook Clutches Her Perky Bosom In Stunning Close-Up Pool Snap

 The 25-year-old captioned the share by revealing that she had enjoyed herself thoroughly while crafting some exclusive content for her official website.
 She further implored her admirers to “come say hi.”

 Although Cook’s striking visage consistently shows up on a number of outlets — including her own digital platform, Nirvana Magazine — her fans were nonetheless smitten by her latest social media share.
 One hour after appearing on her profile, the killer close-up had accrued in excess of 15,000 likes.
-Moreover, the post’s comments section was awash with enthusiastic shout-outs and declarations of love.
+Moreover, the post’s comments section was awash with enthusiastic shoutouts and declarations of love.

-“U r an angel on earth!!!!” wrote one particularly impressed fan, who emphasized their affection with a slew of emoji.
+“U r an angel on earth!!!!” one particularly impressed fan wrote, emphasizing their affection with a slew of emoji.

-“Always super beautiful,” stated a second supporter.
+“Always super beautiful,” a second supporter stated.
 “Thanks for crushing it daily on my Instagram feed.”

-“One of the most beautiful women on the planet,” opined a third admirer.
+“One of the most beautiful women on the planet,” a third admirer opined.

-“Baddest baddy that’s ever been BAD…” proclaimed another profoundly smitten follower.
+“Baddest baddy that’s ever been BAD…” another profoundly smitten follower proclaimed.
 “Damn [fire emoji]”

 Cook’s statuesque body filled the majority of the frame as the camera captured her in close proximity and from an elevated vantage point.
 The only other thing that was visible in the shot was the water that she stood in, which provided a scintillating, cyan-hued backdrop for her wet, noticeably sun-kissed body.

-The Hunted star fired a seductive stare toward the camera while leaning her head to her left side.
-Her brilliant blue-green eyes were firmly affixed to its lens and her full, pink-colored lips caught the light as they curled into an impish grin.
+The Hunted star fired a seductive stare at the camera while leaning her head to her left side.
+Her brilliant blue-green eyes were firmly affixed to its lens, and her full, pink-colored lips caught the light as they curled into an impish grin.

 Although her hips and bare midriff could be seen below the water’s surface, all of the emphasis was on her incredible cleavage in the picture.
 While the cupping of her breasts with both hands made for a provocative presentation, the sizzle factor was aided significantly by the presence of glinting water droplets dotting the breadth of her bust.

-Earlier in the week, Cook was equally as alluring in a post that offered another look at a cornrow-skimpy bikini combo that had featured on her timeline previously.
+Earlier in the week, Cook was equally as alluring in a post that offered another look at a cornrow-skimpy bikini combo that had been featured on her timeline previously.